mariapiamacedo/testsite.github.io/docs/PAGE-Gi.md

 	<img src="ethnicity_bar.png">
 </center>

-_East Melbourne_ is the former again, and it can be argued that is not an unusual result because income, level of education and level of spoken English are somehow demographically connected by the mutual influence they can have on each other. \
+_East Melbourne_ has the highest score again, and it can be argued that is not an unusual result because income, level of education and level of spoken English are somehow demographically connected by the mutual influence they can have on each other. \
 Nevertheless, the other areas look more shuffled respect to the previous rankings.

 <iframe src="/testsite.github.io/Ethnicity_geomap.html"